redhat-developer/intellij-kubernetes/README.md

 JetBrains IDEA plugin that allows to browse, create, modify and delete resources on Kubernetes or OpenShift clusters.
 The plugin provides functionalities and user experiences that are very close to the Kubernetes extension for vscode (https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools).

+It is available for install from the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/15921-kubernetes-by-red-hat).

 ![editor push scenario](images/editor-push.gif)

 > **NOTE:** This plugin is in Preview mode.
 The plugin support for Kubernetes or OpenShift clusters is strictly experimental - assumptions may break, commands and behavior may change!